ssha-org/ssha_web/content/lore.md

 1. For election see Constitution.

-2. Arranges site for annual meeting in cooperation with IUCB..
+2. Arranges site for annual meeting in cooperation with IUCB.

 3. In charge of all communications to membership.
 Arranges for electronic balloting, announces election results at Annual Business meeting.